-Seawolves repeat as Major League Rugby champions with try as time expires
+‘I can’t explain this feeling’: Seawolves repeat as Major League Rugby champions with try as time expires

 The Seawolves padded their lead in the 31st minute, once again deep in Legion territory.

-Coetzee’s short inbounds pass to Juan-Phillip Smith was converted into a second try as Smith eluded a pair of defenders and worked his way over the line.
+Coetzee’s short inbounds pass to Smith was converted into a second try as Smith eluded a pair of defenders and worked his way over the line.

 Staller’s second conversion pushed the lead to 14-7, which is what the score was at halftime.